System Management Bus: SMBus/I²C Interoperability

 While SMBus is derived from I²C, there are several major differences between the specifications of the two busses in the areas of electricals, timing, protocols and operating modes.

 Electrical

 Input Voltage (VIL and VIH)

-When mixing devices, the I²C specification defines the input levels to be 30% and 70% of the supply voltage VDD, which may be 5 V, 3.3 V, or some other value.
-Instead of relating the bus input levels to VDD, SMBus defines them to be fixed at 0.8 and 2.1 V. SMBus 2.0 supports VDD ranging from 3 to 5 V.

-SMBus 3.0 supports VDD ranging from 1.8 to 5 V and VIH = 1.35 V.
+When mixing devices, the I²C specification defines the input levels to be 30% and 70% of the supply voltage VDD, which may be 5 V, 3.3 V, or any other value.
+Instead of relating the bus input levels to VDD, SMBus defines them to be fixed.
+SMBus 2.0 defines VIL,max at 0.8 V and VIH,min at 2.1 V, and supports a VDD ranging from 3 to 5 V, while in SMBus 3.0, the levels are defined at 0.8 and 1.35 V, with a VDD ranging from 1.8 to 5 V.

 Sink Current (IOL)

 SMBus 2.0 defines a ‘High Power’ class that includes a 4 mA sink current that cannot be driven by I²C chips unless the pull-up resistor is sized to I²C-bus levels.

 NXP devices have a higher power set of electrical characteristics than SMBus 1.0.
 The main difference is the current sink capability with VOL = 0.4 V.